Jeffrey Tambor Denies Sexual Harassment Allegations But Admits He Was 'Difficult' and 'Mean'

 “She was like a friend,” he said.
 “That may trigger eye rolls, but she was very real to me.
 And I think in many ways much more awake than I.”

 And while Maura is no more, Tambor still has a job on Arrested Development, the Netflix comedy that will premiere its fifth season on the streaming service May 29.
-Castmate David Cross has publicly supporting him amid the allegations.
+Castmate David Cross has publicly supported him amid the allegations.

 “I can’t speak for everybody, but I know there are a number of us who stand behind him — from the limited amount we know, we stand behind Jeffrey — and I am one of them,” Cross, 53, told amNewYork in an interview published in February.